British archaeologists found a 5,000-year-old drum and three children locked in a neolithic embrace

 Wilkin said the drum’s carvings — spirals and triangles and a kind of hourglass symbol that archaeologists call a “butterfly” motif — are reminiscent of objects found at contemporaneous neolithic sites: at Ness of Brodgar in Scotland’s Orkney Islands and at the Newgrange passage tomb in Ireland.

-These repeating patterns and styles suggest that the neolithic communities were in communication, maybe sharing their belief in an afterlife, religion, rituals, and an understanding of their place in the world.
+These repeating patterns and styles suggest that the neolithic communities were in communication, maybe sharing their belief in an afterlife, religion, rituals and an understanding of their place in the world.

-The neolithic in Britain were early farmers, tending livestock, as well as hunting and gathering.
+The neolithic in Britain were early farmers, tending livestock as well as hunting and gathering.
 They created ceremonial circles, many of them, the most famous being Stonehenge.
-They knew their stars, astronomy, and basic geometry.
-And they had boats — watercraft that joined them to the European continent and Ireland.
+They knew their stars, astronomy and basic geometry.
+And they had boats — watercraft that connected them to the European continent and Ireland.

-Archaeologists have long wondered why neolithic artists did not draw animals or humans on sculpture like the burial drums?
+Archaeologists have long wondered why neolithic artists did not draw animals or humans on sculptures like the burial drums.
 The material finds at Stonehenge gravesites are limited — bone pins, mace heads, carved flints.

 “I can draw a stick figure.
 Why didn’t they?
 Was there a prohibition against it?
 A reason they didn’t?” asked Wilkin, who added that if the people of the time were sophisticated enough to design and build Stonehenge, they could have drawn a bear or wolf or a person.